 ‘Class discussions can be difficult online,’ Monica Costa from London Mums Magazine told us, ‘And with some students turning off their cameras and not showing their faces, hearing-impaired individuals are struggling to cope.’

 Without the ability to lipread or see one’s facial expressions, communication has become increasingly difficult over the last few months.
-And while multiple individuals have created face masks with clear windows, not every single person has access to these, in particular, the general public.
-Also, many people believe these tailored masks are made for the hearing community, which couldn’t be further from the truth – as those who rely on lip-reading need everyone to wear them.
+While multiple individuals have created face masks with clear windows, not every single person has access to these.
+In particular, the general public.
+People believe these tailored masks are for the hearing community, but those who rely on lip-reading need everyone to wear them.

 Add to this the laws of social distancing and it’s easy to see why those who are hard of hearing are facing communication barriers caused by the pandemic.